manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### pseudo_sharding

 <!-- example conf pseudo_sharding -->
-Enables pseudo-sharding for search queries.
+Enables pseudo-sharding for search queries to plain and real-time indexes.
 Any search query will be automatically parallelized to up to `searchd.threads` # of threads.

-Enabled by default.
+Disabled by default.

 <!-- intro -->
 ##### Example: